I like using one set of data for the notes to make it easy to compare

 The score gives a measurement of how important a term is in describing a document in the context of the other documents.
 Note that this is a popular choice for the scaling functions, but they are not universal and other choices are possible.
 We will use this score more when we get to unsupervised learning in a few weeks.

-To apply the k-nearest neighbors algorithm to our data, we use the function dsst_knn_build:
+To apply the k-nearest neighbors algorithm to our data, we use the

-model <- dsst_knn_build(anno, docs)
+<- dsst_knn_build(anno, docs) model

 ## as(<dgCMatrix>, "dgTMatrix") is deprecated since Matrix 1.5-0; do as(., "TsparseMatrix") instead